WICG/webpackage/go/signedexchange/README.md

-# go/bundle
+# go/signedexchange
-This directory contains a reference implementation of [Signed HTTP Exchanges](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html) spec.
+This directory contains a reference implementation of [Signed HTTP Exchanges](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html) format generator.

 ## Overview
 We currently provide two command-line tools: `gen-signedexchange` and `gen-certurl`.

 `gen-signedexchange` generates a signed exchange file.
-The `gen-signedexchange` command constructs HTTP request and response pair from given command line flags, attach a cryptographic signature of the pair, and serializes the result to output file.
+The `gen-signedexchange` command constructs an HTTP request and response pair from given command line flags, attach the cryptographic signature of the pair, and serializes the result to an output file.

-`gen-certurl` converts a X.509 certificate chain to `application/cert-chain+cbor` format, which is defined in the [Section 3.3 of the Signed HTTP Exchanges spec](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#rfc.section.3.3).
+`gen-certurl` converts an X.509 certificate chain, an OCSP response, and an SCT (if one isn't already included in the certificate or OCSP response) to `application/cert-chain+cbor` format, which is defined in the [Section 3.3 of the Signed HTTP Exchanges spec](https://wicg.github.io/webpackage/draft-yasskin-http-origin-signed-responses.html#rfc.section.3.3).

-You are also welcome to use the code as golang lib (e.g. `import "github.com/WICG/webpackage/go/signedexchange"`), but please be aware that the API is not yet stable and is subject to change any time.
+You are also welcome to use the code as a Go lib (e.g. `import "github.com/WICG/webpackage/go/signedexchange"`), but please be aware that the API is not yet stable and is subject to change any time.

 ## Getting Started

 ### Prerequisite
-golang environment needs to be set up in prior to using the tool.
-We are testing the tool on latest golang.
-Please refer to [Go Getting Started documentation](https://golang.org/doc/install) for the details.
+The Go environment needs to be set up in prior to using the tool.
+We are testing the tool on the latest version of Go.
+Please refer to the [Go Getting Started documentation](https://golang.org/doc/install) for the details.

 ### Installation
 We recommend using `go get` to install the command-line tool.